In this guide, you’ll discover the best remote legal jobs so you can find the best job for you – no matter how many years of experience you have.

 To work as a legal transcriptionist, you must have a high school diploma.
 You may also need to take a legal transcription course like Legal Transcription: Theory & Practice from TranscribeAnywhere before getting work.
 Some employers may require previous experience in a legal setting or office.

 Additionally, excellent listening and typing skills are essential.
+You should have strong writing skills as well.

 How Much do Legal Transcriptionists Make?